RS2G: Data-Driven Scene-Graph Extraction and Embedding for Robust Autonomous Perception and Scenario Understanding: Methodology

 \subsection{Problem Formulation}

-The problem of subjective risk assessment can be modeled as inspired by~\cite{yu2021scene}.
-First, a sequence of sensor data is pre-processed by an object detection model.
-Next, the outputs are converted to a set of scene graphs.
-Finally, the scene graphs are converted to a spatio-temporal embedding for performing the subjective risk assessment.
-At a high level, given that the input to the model $I$ is a sequence of sensor data (e.g., camera images) of length $T$, and the output of the model is $Y$ is used by the AV, the overall system can be modeled at a high level as:
+The problem of subjective risk assessment starts with a sequence of sensor data pre-processed by an object detection model and converted to a set of scene-graphs.
+These scene-graphs are then transformed into spatio-temporal embeddings for the subjective risk assessment.
+The overall system can be modeled as a binary classification task.
+Specifically, given that the input $\mathcal I$ is a sequence of sensor data, e.g., camera images, of length $\mathcal T$, a model $\Phi$ is constructed to generate the output $\mathcal Y$, i.e.,

-where $Y$ represents the subjective risk of the driving scene and $\phi$ represents the function that maps the inputs $I$ to $Y$.
-We can use a machine learning model to approximate the function defined by $\phi$, and denote the inference output by the machine learning model as $\hat{Y}$.
+where $\mathcal Y$ denotes the subjective risk indicator of the driving scene and $\Phi$ represents the function mapping inputs $\mathcal I$ to $\mathcal Y$.
+An ML model is often utilized to approximate the function defined by $\Phi$, where the inference output is denoted as $\hat{\mathcal Y}$.

-Though some machine learning methods, namely CNNs, directly operate on sensor inputs to produce output classifications $\hat{Y}$, these approaches only model pixel-level features and fail to model inter-object relationships for high-level objectives as discussed in Section \ref{sec:rs2g_intro}.
-However, CNN-based models are good at low-level tasks, such as object detection, since these tasks are less dependent on inter-object semantic relationships.
-Thus, we first use a pre-trained CNN-based object detection model $\Omega$ to extract the set of objects $O_t$ and their attributes $D_t$ from each image $i_t \in I$.
-Then, these outputs are passed to our graph extraction model $\Psi$ to produce a scene-graph $G_t$.
+Some ML methods, namely CNNs, directly operate on sensor inputs to produce output classifications $\hat{\mathcal Y}$.
+However, these approaches only model pixel-level features without considering inter-object relations for high-level objectives.
+On the other hand, CNN-based models typically perform well for low-level tasks, such as object detection, since these tasks are less dependent on inter-object semantic relations.
+Therefore, for each input data sample $i_t$ in the sequence, i.e., $i_t\in \mathcal I$, we first utilize a pre-trained CNN-based object detection model $\Omega$ to efficiently extract the set of objects $\mathcal O_t$ and their attributes $\mathcal D_t$.
+We then utilize our graph extraction model $\Psi$ (elaborated in section \ref{subsec:graph_ext}) to generate a scene-graph $\mathcal G_t$, i.e.,

-Using $\Omega$ to extract objects from the scene enables us to efficiently produce scene-graphs from sensor data since we can focus our graph extraction model $\Psi$ on semantic relationship modeling between the extracted objects instead of low-level perception.
-Once we have extracted all the scene-graphs for the current scene, we pass the collection of graphs $G$ to our spatio-temporal graph embedding model $\hat{\phi}$ to make a risk classification $\hat{Y}$ for the driving scene.
-Thus, our complete system model can be represented as follows.